Kernel#require documentation is incomplete

 As a side issue, "it's" is used when it should be "its".
 The former means "it is", while the latter mean "something belonging to it".

-Updated by drbrain (Eric Hodel) over 8 years ago
+Updated by drbrain (Eric Hodel) almost 10 years ago

 - Status changed from Open to Closed